christophstrasen/WorldObserver/docs/troubleshooting.md

   - `type = "squares", scope = "vision"`: probe-driven; only emits squares you can currently see.

 - **Your filters aren’t filtering everything away**
-  Temporarily remove helpers like `:squareHasCorpse()` to confirm the base stream emits at all.
+  Temporarily remove helpers like `:squareHasCorpse()` to confirm the base observation stream emits at all.

 ## “It worked, then it stopped”